status-im/pm/notes/meeting13.md

 Nix is even more powerful than Conan (which I used to build Windows for desktop), so in time we should probably replace that too (though they are built on the same philosophy and way of managing packages, which is cool.
 Nix is just one layer up, basically.)

 (Oskar) Anything else?
-There is now a transcript for the Dev call (thanks to a bunty!) if there is something you are looking for.
+There is now a transcript for the Dev call (thanks to a bounty!) if there is something you are looking for.

 It's stored in the README [here]().